niu-wcs/wrf-run/README.md

   * control.txt: A newline terminated text file that sets various parameters on the script (See below section on control.txt)
   * README.md: You're reading it!

 Additionally, you will need to define a directory inside the repository directory called run_files.
-The only thing that need to go in this directory is any geo_em files created by geogrid if you are planning on using a "fixed domain".
+The only thing that needs to go in this directory is any geo_em files created by geogrid if you are planning on using a "fixed domain".
 If you plan on changing domains often, this step is not required.

 ### Control.txt ###
 control.txt is a newline terminated text file which contains important parameters needed to run this script.
 The control.txt file MUST be located in the same directory as the run_wrf.py script file in order for the script to run.
 The format of this file is simple: